bobbylkchao/realtime-voice-ai-agent/README.md

 # Realtime Voice AI Agent Starter Kit

 A starter kit and template for building realtime voice AI agents using OpenAI's Realtime API.
-This project provides a production-ready foundation with the latest OpenAI SDK capabilities, enabling developers to quickly start building their own voice AI applications.
+This project provides a production-ready foundation with the latest OpenAI SDK capabilities, including built-in support for phone-based voice interactions via Twilio, enabling developers to quickly start building their own voice AI applications for both web and phone channels.

 ## 🎯 Purpose